EMDR Therapy in Oregon

 Living in fear of a traumatic past can eliminate the possibility of a healthy, positive future, and can thrust loved ones into a world of worry and hopelessness.
 As scary as this can be, understanding that the right treatment can help those suffering from PTSD cope with and eliminate this fear is the first step towards getting them help and loosening the grip that their past has on their present.

-How is EMDR Different from CBT—and Why Might It Help When CBT Isn't Enough?
+How is EMDR Therapy Different from CBT—and Why Might It Help When CBT Isn't Enough?

 EMDR helps you: